andreasnonslid/andreasnonslid/README.md

 # Hi there, I'm Andreas Nonslid Håvardsen👋

-I'm an Embedded Engineer working with C and C++.
-Here's a bit about me:
+I'm an Embedded Engineer currently working at AutoStore AS, programming MCUs with C and C++.

 ## Professionally used (in order of use)
 - C / C++ (w/ CMake)